The ADHD Tax Explained: What It Is & Why It Happens

 It can be triggered by:

-• Boredom - when a task is so uninteresting that your brain just shuts down and won’t let you do it (There’s reasons for this- next topic perhaps!)
+• Boredom – when a task is so uninteresting that your brain just shuts down and won’t let you do it (There are reasons for this- next topic perhaps!)

 • Anxiety – either the task itself, or what it represents.
 Like fear of rejection can make applying for studies or jobs a lot harder